shaunak97/Pastry-Protocol/README.md

 WHAT IS RUNNING:

   The program forms an overlay network of nodes with numNode number of Pastry nodes.
 A unique nodeId is created for each node along with a table that stores the leafset, neighbourhood set and the routing table.
-The program is able to form a connection between the nodes in the shortest number of hops possible and returns the number of hops required to reach the destination.
-The program ends when each nodes completes the numRequests number of requests and the average number of hops it takes to route a message is printed as output.
+The program is able to form a connection between the nodes in the shortest number route possible.
+The program checks the leafset, neighborhood set and the routing table to find the next node to forward the message to.
+The message being sent between the nodes is "Pastry".
+The program keeps track of hops for each connection.
+The final output is the average number of hops for all connections.

 PROGRAM INPUTS:

       1.Number of nodes in the peer to peer system 2.Number of requests each node has to make

 LARGEST NETWORK DEALT WITH: